yuguangnudt/VEC_VAD/README.md

-## Video Abnormal Event Detection by Learning to Complete Visual Cloze Tests
+## Video Anomaly Detection via Visual Cloze Tests

 This repository is the official extension of [Cloze Test Helps: Effective Video Anomaly Detection via Learning to Complete Video Events](https://dl.acm.org/doi/10.1145/3394171.3413973) (oral paper In ACM Multimedia 2020).
 Further maintenance and updates will be done.